Masks have been doing a lot of weird stuff to our faces.

 Seal it up

 Finally, lock in that moisture.
-If you used a lip serum or oil, you’re more than welcome to slather on some Vaseline to hold it all in place.
+If you used a lip serum or oil, you’re more than welcome to slather on some petroleum jelly to hold it all in place.
 If you’re looking for extra nutrients, try a lip mask.
-Just like a face mask, you can apply it whenever you want, but bedtime or, under your mask are great to allow the ingredients to get to work.
+Just like a face mask, you can apply it whenever you want, but using it at bedtime or under your mask are great times to let the ingredients to get to work.

 I have a few favorites.
-Laneige Lip Sleeping Mask is enriched with vitamin C and other antioxidants, plus hyaluronic acid and more.
-It also forms a protective film over the lips to lock in moisture and active ingredients.
-Summer Fridays Lip Butter Balm has been a staple in my summer beauty routine.
-While it isn’t *technically* called a mask, its ultra-rich consistency wraps lips in shea and murumuru that are known to nourish dry skin.
+Summer Fridays Lip Butter Balm has been a staple in my summer beauty.
+While it isn’t technically called a mask, its ultra-rich consistency wraps lips in shea and murumuru, which are known to nourish dry skin.
 Vegan waxes keep it extra thick, which is great for those who struggle with minor cracks.
-It also smells like a vanilla ice cream cone.
+It also smells like an ice cream cone.
 Finally, Milani Rose Butter Lip Mask is a perfect drugstore option.
-Made with a blend of nourishing rose oil, rich shea and cupuacu butters and moisture powerhouse hyaluronic acid, this mask hydrates, conditions and helps repair lips for petal softness.
+Made with a blend of nourishing rose oil, rich shea and cupuacu butters, and moisture powerhouse hyaluronic acid, this mask hydrates, conditions and helps repair lips for petal softness.